Cloudxtreme/DDPS-fastnetmon/vagrant/README.md

   - a specific configuration file for FastNetMon, the FastNetMon notification script and influxdb and specific changes to /etc/rc.conf

+The customer owning the FastNetMon must exist in DDPS, and the network protected by the FastNetMon must exist as part of the customers network.

-Start by making a directory for files which must be applied to the new host by renaming or copying the content of `example_config` to e.g. test01.ddps.deic.dk:
+UD Start by making a directory for files which must be applied to the new host by UD renaming or copying the content of `example_config` to e.g. test01.ddps.deic.dk:
+UD

-    mv example_config test01.ddps.deic.dk
+UD     mv example_config test01.ddps.deic.dk
+UD

-Next
+UD Next
+UD

-  - Crate customer if not already done on DDPS
+UD   - Crate customer if not already done on DDPS
-  - create FastNetMon instance for the customer
+UD   - create FastNetMon instance for the customer
-  - Add FastNetMon config to the database for the customer
+UD   - Add FastNetMon config to the database for the customer UD

-### Generating OpenVPN configuration file and SSH keys
-The configuration is made on `fw.ddps`.
+UD ### Generating OpenVPN configuration file and SSH keys UD The configuration is made on `fw.ddps`.
 Execute
+UD

-    /root/bin/openvpn_add_clien ${client-fqdn-or-ipv4address}
+UD     /root/bin/openvpn_add_clien ${client-fqdn-or-ipv4address}
+UD

-Add / check the IP address assigned in `/usr/local/etc/openvpn/ipp.txt`, the address is referred as `ipv4-vpn-address` in this text.
+UD Add / check the IP address assigned in `/usr/local/etc/openvpn/ipp.txt`, the address UD is referred as `ipv4-vpn-address` in this text.
+UD

-The ssh configuration must be made with
+UD The ssh configuration must be made with
+UD

-    ssh-keygen -C "hostname@ipv4-vpn-address" -N '' -t ED25519 -f ed25519
+UD     ssh-keygen -C "hostname@ipv4-vpn-address" -N '' -t ED25519 -f ed25519
+UD

-Setting `hostname` and `ipv4-vpn-address`  as part of the key comment will make it relative easy to keep a tight __authorized_keys__ on DDPS.
+UD Setting `hostname` and `ipv4-vpn-address`  as part of the key comment will make UD it relative easy to keep a tight __authorized_keys__ on DDPS.
+UD
 ### Export the FastNetMon and other options from the database

-Extract the information from the database  on `ww1.ddps` with
+Extract the information from the database  on `ww1.ddps` or `ww2.ddps` with

-    fnm-db-export.sh -p DBPASSWORD -i ipv4-vpn-address > ./test01.ddps.deic.dk/export.SH

-or

-    fnm-db-export.sh -p DBPASSWORD -n hostname > ./test01.ddps.deic.dk/export.SH

-where _DBPASSWORD_ is the password for accessing the database as the user _postgres_.

-  - **TODO**: Export from database and build config files, export to FastNetMon.
-  - **TODO**: include addresses to networks_list
-  - **TODO**: unique_var=value format, save to e.g. `test01.ddps.deic.dk/exported.SH`
+    fnmcfg -v -d -n fnm.deic.dk

+Or

+    fnmcfg -v -d -i vpn-ipv4-address

+Move `exported.SH` to `test01.ddps.deic.dk`.

 Add the new key on both `ww1.ddps` and `ww2.ddps`with